What is Gaming Addiction?

-In our recent article on digitally safeguarding children and young people we briefly mentioned gaming addiction.
-Here we’ll discuss what it is, what signs someone presents who has a gaming addiction, how to help someone with a gaming addiction and how to help them.
+In our recent article on digitally safeguarding children and young people we mentioned gaming addiction.
+In this article, we’ll discuss what gaming addiction is, the signs of someone who has a gaming addiction, how to help someone with a gaming addiction and how to prevent gaming addiction.

-Simply put, gaming addiction is when an individual has a compulsive need to play games, to the point which it interferes with their normal life.
+Gaming addiction is when an individual has a compulsive need to play games, to the point that it interferes with their normal life.
 If they’re not playing, then the individual will have compulsive thoughts about the game and feel distracted and unhappy until they can play it again.

 When they are unable to game, the individual finds it difficult to remain still and calm.
 They are constantly fidgeting, pacing and unable to focus on any other task due to frustration at not being able to play.

-Whatever medium they play their games on, be it a games console, their phone or online the individual forms an unhealthy attachment to it.
+Whatever medium someone plays their games on, be it a games console, their phone or online, the individual with an addiction forms an unhealthy attachment to it.
 One of the key signs of gaming addiction is someone developing an unhealthy attachment to their gaming device, which can present in several different ways.

 An individual with a video game addiction is often quick to lose their temper or snap at others if they’re away from the game for a long period of time.
-They also display signs of a bad mood if the game didn’t go well or they lose, and may obsess over their performance or refuse to be consoled about the outcome of the game.
+They also display signs of a bad mood if the game doesn't go well or they lose, and may obsess over their performance or refuse to be consoled about the outcome of the game.

-The individual is fixated with thoughts of gaming activity, which can leave them unable to think about anything else.
+People with gaming addictions are often fixated on thoughts of gaming activity, which can leave them unable to think about anything else.
 Often if they have important tasks to do, they are distracted and cannot focus.

 One of the key signs of gaming addiction is that the person with the addiction will become withdrawn from their usual social circle and usually the family.
-They also stop taking part in activities that they previously enjoyed, instead spending that time gaming.
+They may also stop taking part in activities that they previously enjoyed, instead spending that time gaming.

 As a teacher, you are more likely to notice a shift in the behaviour of a young person than their parents or carers.
-Students spend most of their day at school and if a gaming addiction has manifested you will notice changes to the way the student acts, behaves and how they focus in class.
+Students spend most of their day at school and if a gaming addiction has manifested you will notice changes in the way the student acts, behaves and how they focus in class.

 The social cues are easily recognisable and when someone develops an addiction, they have a stark change in how they act and speak, so between parents, carers and teachers you should be able to pick up on it.